smyu24/AGSWkstGenerator/README.md

 A website for generating mathematics(AGS) related worksheets See a live demo at http://ericyu.dev

+To access most of the internal code, use this link: https://github.com/smyu24/AGS_Worksheet_Generator/blob/main/app/logic/AGS1/loader.py

 ## Installation

 Use the package manager **pip** to install the following modules.